leighrobertson512/blog/content/code-em-fall-2017.md

-Title: Code Em Winter 2017
+Title: Code Em Fall 2017
 Author: Josef Seiler
 Date: 2017-09-21
 category: Classes
 Tags: coding, github, slack, computer science, raspberry pi
 Illustration: gears.jpg

 ### Day One

 `01/10/2017`

 ### Code Em Kick Off

 We started with the usual introductions to break the ice.
 There are newcomers as wells veterans, so we'll work together to get everyone on the same page with our computer science adventures.
 During this fall, we will learn effective ways to think (best approaches for solving problems), get comfortable with coding using the Python programming language and learn tools used in the real world by software engineers.